Don’t let that big bad B string ruin your recordings!

-Lately my dad has become very confused.
+In recent years, though, my dad has become very confused.
 And you’ve probably also noticed an abundance of 5-string and 6-string basses coming through the doors of your studio.
-Here in the tail end of the millennium it is absolutely de rigueur for every professional electric bassist to own at least one extended-range instrument.

-With increasing competition for low frequency real estate from synthesizers, drop D tunings, and 7-string guitars (oh yeah, my dad is going to have a conniption trying to figure out a Korn concert), bassists have been forced to expand into a lower register just to be heard.
-The additional lowest string of these extended-range instruments gives bassists another half octave (roughly) to roam around in (as well as allowing registral leaps that would be otherwise nearly impossible on a 4-string bass).
+With increasing competition for low frequency real estate from synthesizers, drop-D tunings, and 7-string and 8-string guitars (oh yeah, my dad is going to have a conniption trying to figure out a track by Korn or Meshuggah), bassists have been forced to expand into a lower register just to be heard.
+The additional lowest string of these extended-range instruments gives bassists another half octave (roughly) to roam around in, as well as allowing registral leaps that would be otherwise nearly impossible on a 4-string bass.

 For the sake of brevity, whenever I say “5-string bass” here I mean any greater-than-4-string bass with a low B string.
-(For instance, the 6-string bass has one extra string above and below the 4-string, so it has the same low-end range as the 5-string.)
+By comparison, the 6-string bass has one extra string above and below the 4-string, so it has the same low-end range as the 5-string.
 And when I say “B string” here I’m allowing for the inevitable variations in tuning, C and A being the most common.
 Having clarified that, allow me to opine:

 The 5-string bass presents recording challenges not present with a 4-string bass.